tlagore/ros2relay/README.md

 Note this is very incomplete and lots to clean up.
-If someone finds this before I add it, net_subscriber still needs to publish the message data it receives.
+If you find any bugs feel free to modify it.
 Otherwise it's a working prototype.

 # ros2relay
 ros2relay allows for cross network publishing of ros2 topics.
 This is my first attempt at ros programming, so there's probably a bunch of typical paradigm breaking.